 It takes a great player to earn a cap for the British and Irish Lions, but it takes a truly special one to be named as their player of the series, an honour Itoje received on the back of their ultimately unsuccessful tour of South Africa in the summer.

 It was an honour thoroughly earned too, as he won five turnovers, two more than his nearest competitor, Tom Curry.
 Five defenders beaten was also the joint most of any forward in the tests against the Springboks.

 Even a less than stellar Six Nations showing by England wasn’t enough to mask the standout individual performances of Itoje as he played every minute of their campaign.

 This is the third year Itoje has earned himself a nomination, his others coming in 2016 and 2017, and he’ll certainly be hoping that third time will be the charm this time around.

 Hooper has been a leader for Australia for many years now, but never has it been more apparent than in the year where he surpassed George Gregan’s record of 59 appearances as Wallabies’ captain.

 He was inspirational as Australia recorded four straight victories in the Rugby Championship for the first time in their history.
-Having played the most minutes of any player in Tier One international rugby, Hooper is top of the pile in terms of turnovers won and tied for most tackles made, shutting down the opposition at every turn.
+Prior to his injury, Hooper had played the most minutes of any player in Tier One international rugby, making the most tackles and winning the most turnovers up until that point too, shutting down the opposition at every turn.